openprocurement/openprocurement.api/docs/source/tutorial.rst

 Set contract signature date
 ---------------------------

 There is a possibility to set custom contract signature date.
+You can insert appropriate date into the `dateSigned` field.
-If the date is not set it will be generated on contract registration.
+If this date is not set, it will be auto-generated on the date of contract registration.

 .. include:: tutorial/tender-contract-sign-date.http
    :code: